 Trends in NCI Funding for Esophageal Cancer Research

-The National Cancer Institute's (NCI) investment2 in esophageal cancer research increased from $22.4 million in fiscal year (FY) 2008 to $33.0 million in FY 2011 before decreasing to $28.0 million in FY 2012.
-In addition to this funding, NCI supported $6.0 million in esophageal cancer research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).
+NCI’s investment2 in esophageal cancer research was $26.5 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $6.0 million in esophageal cancer research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Esophageal Cancer

 What You Need To Know About™ Cancer of the Esophagus

 Describes treatment options, types of cancer doctors, second opinion, follow-up care, and sources of support for someone recently diagnosed with esophageal cancer.

 NCI's gateway for information about esophageal cancer.